ye546/UP-Maprotation-Generator/README.md

 # maprotation-with-classes
-To compile you'll need a manifest file, resource file, resource header and an icon.
+To compile you'll need a manifest file, resource file, resource header and an icon (all provided)